tschf/terraform-quickstart/README.md

 ```bash
 oci setup config
 ```

+An alternate approach is to have a file with the extension `.tfvars`.
+If you name it `terraform.tfvars` this file will be loaded by default.
+Within this file, you define your key/value pairs.
+Terraform will automatically load this file when performing your plan/apply operations.
+If you give it another name, you would need to load it by the argument `-var=.tfvar_file`.

 With this initial basic set up, we can get started with out configuration.
 The first step is the `init` operation.
 This will download the plugin for your provider defined in `provider.tf`.
 This downloads a binary file into the `.terrform` folder in your root project directory so it knows how to interact with the provider each time you deploy changes.